BenchLabs/bench-technology-handbook/how-were-organized.md

 ### Platform

-The Platform team owns our cloud infrastructure, our build pipeline, and our development environment.
-They play a big role in enabling Product Engineering, IT, and Data with infrastructural support and guidance.
+The platform team own our cloud infrastructure including securing it.
+This team builds and maintains the interfaces that Benchmates use to create value for our customers, and they play a big role in enabling Product Engineering, IT, and Data with infrastructural support and guidance.

 ### Bench Application Support (BAS)